DirieSoftie/TUF-GAMING-B560M-PLUS-WIFI-Hackintosh/README.md

 OpenCore config for my Rocket Lake desktop that i recently built.

+# Is this project dead?
+* Will update once i get a compatible gpu

 # Disclaimer:
 * This is not a guide.
 * I am by no means a pro at hackintoshing.
 This is my first time.
 There is still a lot of things to fix.